mattgwagner/mattgwagner/cv.md

 ## Summary

-I am an experienced and enthusiastic technical leader, helping to develop and mentor distributed engineering teams for over ten years.
+**I am an experienced and enthusiastic technical leader, helping to develop and mentor distributed engineering teams for over ten years.
 I have experience in companies ranging from the Fortune 50 to start-ups, and couple that with over seven years of United States Army in the Florida National Guard.
-I am passionate about my craft, endeavoring to produce outstanding results in whatever I'm tasked to do.
-I enjoy mentoring and speaking and have given many internal and public talks on my work.
+I am passionate about my craft, endeavoring to produce outstanding results in whatever I'm tasked to do. **

 ----------